sunrise-stake/docs/docs/home.md

 Permissionless means that the protocol can be used by you or anyone else, without any interaction from the Sunrise team.

+##FAQs
+### I am interested in integrating gSOL into my project, how can I do that?

+gSOL is a standard SPL token, and can be integrated into any project that supports SPL tokens.

+The gSOL token address is `gso12BFMxXD7RJaTUFfZZyuLW32M1hA9LoLZN7u9Und`.

+You can convert the gSOL back to SOL either by unstaking it manually in the Sunrise Stake app, through the upcoming JS library, or directly via the protocol itself.

+### I am a validator, how can I get involved?

+In conjunction with the [Solana Foundation](https://solana.org/), we are exploring establishing a green stake pool, composed of validators that use renewable energy for their operations.

+Once the pool is established, Sunrise will direct stake to this pool, resulting in positive climate impact on both sides of the transaction:

+* Validators have an incentive to use renewable energy, reducing the carbon cost of the Solana network.
+* Stake yield is directed towards offsetting carbon emissions outside the Solana network.

 ### Is Sunrise Stake audited?

 Audit is planned for early 2023.
 Stay tuned!

 ### Where is the source code?

 You can view (and submit pull-requests to) the source code on [GitHub](https://github.com/sunrise-stake).